DoganGuendogdu/logging-integration/README.md

 ## Grafana or Prometheus integration in the Streamlit UI

 # Sending an alert using Gmail

 - Please reference following link to register an application to your Google Account: [Register app to Gmail account](https://www.youtube.com/watch?v=a6Gh01-Rldw).
 - After that, add the missing information to the 'alertmanager.yml' file.
+(TODO: Read from .env)

+- `chmod +x bin/create-prometheus-alerts.sh`
+- `bash create-prometheus-alerts.sh`
+- `docker compose up`